 Depending on where you live, a Real ID can cost more to obtain or renew than a regular license.
 For example, Pennsylvania charges a one-time fee of $30 for Real IDs, on top of its typical driver's license renewal fee of $30.50.
 However, not all states are charging extra.
 In Missouri, a Real ID-compliant license is the same price as a noncompliant license.
 (Check your local DMV's website for costs.)

 Before the deadline was extended, experts said it would be smart to get a Real ID as soon as possible.
 That advice still stands.

 "We're seeing a lot of demand for travel later in the year so it may be best to get it taken care of in the next few months since many people may try to renew around the holiday travel season," says Hayley Berg, travel expert at Hopper.

 After all, the deadline extension is supposed to remedy any rush or stress put on local motor vehicle departments, says Saglie of Travelzoo.

-Even with the delayed deadline, "the inevitable last-minute push will likely, again, be wrought with tight availability," he says.
-"The sooner we get up-to-date with things like Real ID applications and renewed passports, the smoother our return to travel will be."
+Even with the delayed deadline, "the inevitable last-minute push will likely, again, be fraught with tight availability," he says.
+"The sooner we get up to date with things like Real ID applications and renewed passports, the smoother our return to travel will be."

 More from Grow: